 Three boys.
-That was the total number of participants for my very first kids yoga class that I ever taught.
+That was the total number of participants for the very first kids yoga classes that I ever taught.
 I was fresh out the gate with my kids yoga training and was ready and eager to introduce kids to the fun and love of yoga.

 After all, I loved yoga AND kids and was sure that I could get these three unsuspecting boys on board.
 After all, one was a fitness instructor’s son (who pretty much had to be there) and the other two were not native English speaking students.
 Their mom hoped they would pick up some more words and understanding by taking a yoga class.